-Upon completion of any investigation, the City Clerk or designate may resolve any issues and, if necessary, determine appropriate corrective action based on the findings of the investigation, in consultation with the City of Ottawa's Integrity Commissioner as necessary in relation to the Code of Conduct for Members of Council, as described below.
-If the investigation determines that a Member of Council or citizen member of the Transit Commission, Built Heritage Sub-Committee and Advisory Committees contravened the

-Policy and/or its Procedures, the Member or citizen member shall be required to personally repay any direct costs associated with the breach.
+Upon completion of any investigation, the City Clerk or designate may resolve any issues and, if necessary, determine appropriate corrective action based on the findings of the investigation, in consultation with the City of Ottawa's Integrity Commissioner as necessary in relation to the Code of Conduct for Members of Council or Code of Conduct for Citizen Members of the Built Heritage Standing Committee, as described below.
+If the investigation determines that a Member of Council or public citizen-member of the Built Heritage Committee or of applicable quasi-judicial bodies has contravened the Policy and/or its Procedures, the Member or public citizen-member shall be required to personally repay any direct costs associated with the breach.
 The City Clerk shall advise the complainant of the outcome of the complaint and any repayment that was made.
 The City Clerk shall report on the exercise of delegated authority under this Policy to the appropriate Standing Committee following a municipal election or by-election.

-It is also recognized that matters related to election-related activity are included in the codes of conduct applicable to Members of Council and citizen members of the Transit Commission and Built Heritage Sub-Committee, which are under the mandate of the City of Ottawa's Integrity Commissioner and to which separate complaint protocols apply.
+It is also recognized that matters related to election-related activity are included in the codes of conduct applicable to Members of Council and public citizen members of the Built Heritage Committee, which are under the mandate of the City of Ottawa's Integrity Commissioner and to which separate complaint protocols apply.
 For example, Section 14 of the Code of Conduct for Members of Council states as follows: